tokenring-ai/acp/README.md

 4. **Capability Detection**: Check client capabilities before relying on file/terminal operations
 5. **Error Handling**: Implement proper error handling for ACP protocol operations
 6. **Timeout Management**: Use appropriate timeouts for long-running terminal operations
-7. **State Management**: Leverage agent state slices for persistent session data

 ## Development Notes

-### Service Patching
+### Session Providers

-The ACP service patches FileSystemService and TerminalService at startup to intercept operations and route them through the ACP client when capabilities are available.
-This patching occurs only once per service instance.
+The ACP service registers file system and terminal providers with the respective TokenRing services when the ACP client advertises the corresponding capabilities:

+- `ACPFileSystemProvider`: Registered with `FileSystemService` when client supports `fs.readTextFile` or `fs.writeTextFile`
+- `ACPTerminalProvider`: Registered with `TerminalService` when client supports `terminal`

 ### Event Forwarding